Ko wai au?: Who am I?

 This type of myth is common in places like the Yaeyama Islands of Okinawa.
 Stories like these suggest that earthquakes and tsunamis can be triggered by sudden, specific events, and they teach us how to avoid incurring the wrath of nature.
 There is an underlying message that nature must be treated as a “significant other”—much like a human being—requiring respect and care.
 I believe similar stories exist in the Tohoku region as well.
 The idea is that earthquakes and tsunamis do not occur randomly or without reason; rather, they happen when a certain balance has been disrupted.
 Therefore, the concept of “caring” for that balance to prevent such disasters has been preserved in Japan since ancient times.

-[LEE] First of all, I had no idea what kind of experience I would make out of it when I visited the Urato Islands, so I am truly grateful to Aya, SAT, and to our friends in Matsushima to have this opportunity!
-To answer your question, I think it started… When we were on the boat to Sabusawa, all I could feel was this urge to get in the water.
-That desire was very present in me – to connect with the water.
+…so I am truly grateful to Aya, SAT, and to our friends in Matsushima to have this opportunity!
+To answer your question, I think it started… When we were on the boat to Sabusawa, all I could feel was this urge to get in the water!
+That desire was very present in me – to connect with it.

-I began thinking and reflecting about the concept of crossing oceans and crossing time, and the navigations made by our Pasifik/Māori tūpuna (ancestors), from Hawaiki (the original ancestral home of the Polynesian and Māori people in its respective folklore), to all around the Southern Hemisphere in the Pacific ocean, particularly (in this trip to Sabusawa) because we were on this boat with a community that had moved to the Urato Islands.
-A few of them moved (to this isalnd) after the tsunami, as if to return and take care of the land.
+At that moment I began thinking and reflecting about the concept of crossing oceans and crossing time, and the navigations made by our Pasifik/Māori tūpuna (ancestors), from Hawaiki (the original ancestral home of the Polynesian and Māori people in its respective folklore), to all around the Southern Hemisphere in the Pacific ocean, particularly (in this trip to Sabusawa) because we were on this boat with a community that had moved to the Urato Islands.
+A few of them moved (to this island) after the tsunami, as if to return and take care of the land.
 I don’t here use the word Kaitiaki or guardian as it gets thrown around a lot, as if we are the guardians, (as mentioned earlier), when I believe the reverse – that nature is the kaitiaki, guardian and giver of life to us.

 When we were finally dropped off at a beach where we could swim, IGARASHI joined us.
 We were actually trying to swim to another small island, and we came across this big piece of driftwood that was twice my size.
 We were at first using it as swim ring to stay afloat, and then it became our kaitiaki (guardian), because the further we swam, the more we realized we were getting further from the shore.
 It was a source of laughter and joy for us.
 We tried over and over again to get back, but eventually we just let the taniwha decide and ride for us for just a few seconds!
 It was such a beautiful moment.

 I think taniwha are kaitiaki (guardian spirits) – the two are interchangeable.
 Taniwha are like mythical creatures, but when we try to communicate with them, I believe our tūpuna (ancestors) are communicating with us together.
 They warn us to stay away from certain areas because they are really dangerous.
+(Read more)

 For instance, I was at Lake Ferry in the Wairarapa, Aotearoa New Zealand, recently, where there were taniwha too.
 Apparently, when heavy flooding in the maunga (mountains) behind the lake happen, the driftwood would start to show up ashore.
 So that would be a sign that a flood is coming.
 There’s meaning in passing these stories.
 When My Dad was a little boy, he knew where the taniwha are up in Kaitaia, northern Aotearoa New Zealand.
 It was for safety.
 It might have been sinking sand or an ocean riptide.
 The sign might be a fish in an unusual formation, a whale or shark appearing unexpectedly in a distinctive cycle, or simply the way the water was moving.
 But it meant something was changing in nature.

-[LEE] Over there, I was really drawn to this seemingly “junk” that had washed up on the shore, though it wasn’t something I’d planned to do.
+…, though it wasn’t something I’d planned to do.
 There were various remnants of nets, hinaki, rākau, and even a computer hard drive.
 It was like it was there for me to gather and learn from.
 Another toho (teaching).
 This time, with permission from the residents, I got to take it all home with me.

 In Aotearoa, there is much less visible “junk” washing up on the shores.
 There’s an effort (for most people) to keep our oceans and waterways and undo the damage.
 I started thinking of connected communities and collective knowledge and ancient knowledge being passed down.
-All around the islands, there were octopus and oyster farms scattered across.
-They were beautiful to me, posts linked together with ropes with bubbly knots of baby oyster.
+All around the islands, there were seaweed and oyster farms scattered across.
+They were all beautiful to me, posts linked together with ropes with bubbly knots of baby oyster.

-I had previously visited a recreation of a traditional Nibutani village with Ainu people in their whenua (domain).
-It resembled a lot like a Māori village or pa (defensive ruins) site.
 It even had a pataka or food storehouses, and another one for if they found a baby bear.
 If they hunted a bear and found a baby, they would look after it until they could release it back into the forest.
 There was a connection around what we call wairua, or the natural spirit in all of us.

 [TAKADA] Is there such a thing as Japanese taniwha or Aotearoa taniwha?
-Or does location not matter at all in the grand scheme of things?

-[LEE] I don’t think it matters.
-In Japan, there is Ryu, the dragon and the Namazu, the catfish.
-It goes back to the concepts of kaitiaki (guardian deities) and tohu (teachings) from nature.
-I am not sure whether Namazu are considered kaitiaki in Japan.
-But I found my own taniwha in the Urato Islands.
+If we go back to the concepts of kaitiaki (guardian deities) and tohu (teachings) from nature, I am not sure whether Namazu are considered kaitiaki in Japan.
+But I can say that found my own taniwha here in the Urato Islands.

 Also, these tsunami stones are a little like our pou (carved pillars), which serve as markers.
 Similar to the way our marae are carved, they reflect creation stories, tūpuna (ancestors), and are always updated with newer stories.